suixinsuo/olympus-protocol/docs/redeem.md

 ##### Returns

-True if all the withdraw requests have been fulfilled.
+True if all the withdrawal requests have been fulfilled.
 False if there are any withdraw requests pending.
 For any revert, check the special scenarios section.